Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 * Bug fix(es):
     * File references will no longer be auto-resolved on load if not mapped in the `kinveyPropertyToCollectionMapping` method.
     * Library now treats `@""` object id's the same as if they are `nil`, that is the object _id has not yet been set and it should be set by the server.
+    * File store can now save files with spaces in the filename.

 ## 1.21
 ### 1.21.1